imharshtiwari/Java-Practice/README.md

 This repository contains my solutions to various data structures and algorithms problems in Java.
 I will be updating this repository daily with new problems and solutions..

 **Why this project?**
 The goal of this project is to improve my problem-solving skills and to provide a resource for others to learn from.
-By solving a problem every day, I aim to become proficient in data structures and algorithms and to develop a strong foundation in programming.
+By solving a problem every day, I aim to become proficient in data structures and algorithms and to develop a strong foundation in programming..

 **What's inside?**
 This repository contains the following: